JeremyBraithwaite/dragonpie/README.md

 # dragonpie
-Arduino Leonardo Keyboard Emulator for Dragon 32 Keyboard to be used as a RetroPi keyboard
+Arduino Leonardo Keyboard Emulator for Dragon 32 Keyboard to be used as a RetroPie keyboard

 This sketch allows you to use the Dragon 32/64 Keyboard as a USB emulator for a Raspberry Pi build.

-The sketch useds the Break key to access special characters (see keyboard layout image)
+The sketch uses the Break key to access special characters (see keyboard layout image)

 Will add more details soon.